 If you just had two slices of rhubarb pie, or a dozen blackberries, these too can temporarily create pretty pink urine.
 Other common causes include bladder or kidney infections, or prostate cancer, however, in most cases, pink urine is nothing to be alarmed about.
 Just get it checked out if it persists beyond the beets!

 Orange or Amber

-The popular UTI (urinary tract infection) treatment called “phenazopyridine,” will tint your urine orange.
+The popular UTI (urinary tract infection) treatment called “phenazopyridine” will tint your urine orange.
 Another drug that can do it is the prescription blood thinner Coumadin (warfarin).
 Drinking a large carrot juice could do it too!
-It’s from the large amount of the natural pigment in carrots called beta carotene.
+It’s from a large amount of the natural pigment in carrots called beta-carotene.
 High doses of vitamin C can sometimes turn your urine orange as well.

 Yellow or Brown

 Certain medications can also turn your urine dark yellow, including methocarbamol, nitrofurantoin, laxatives (cascara or senna) chloroquine, or primaquine.
-The effect from these medications is temporary.
+The effect of these medications is temporary.

 Did you eat a bag of black licorice?
 It will make you pee green!
 So will asparagus, and your urine will have a weird, unpleasant smell too.
 Maybe you have a UTI?
 If your urine is dark, cloudy yellowish-green, you may have developed a UTI, a very common cause, so see your physician for treatment.
 You might also need a doctor if you have a pseudomonas or proteus bladder infection, which makes urine take on a greenish hue.